Creating Your First Agent

 In order to let the agent generate responses based on specific data and information, you will connect it to two function microflows and a knowledge base.
 Even though the implementation is not complex—you only need to link it in the front end—it is highly recommended to be familiar with the Integrate Function Calling into Your Mendix App and Grounding Your Large Language Model in Data – Mendix Cloud GenAI documents.
 These guides cover the foundational concepts for function calling and knowledge base retrieval.

 You will now use the function microflows that were created in earlier steps.
-In order to make use of the function calling pattern, you just need to link them to the agent as Tools, so that the agent can autonomously decide how and when to use the function microflows.
-As mentioned, the final result can be found in the ExampleMicroflows folder of the GenAI Showcase App for reference.
+To make use of the function calling pattern, you just need to link them to the agent as Tools, so that the agent can autonomously decide how and when to use the function microflows.
+As mentioned, you can find the final result in the ExampleMicroflows folder of the GenAI Showcase App for reference.
+Note that tools can also be added when published from an MCP server.
+However, this scenario is not covered in this document.

-Connect Function: Get Number of Tickets by Status
+Connecting Function: Get Number of Tickets by Status (Without MCP Server)

 -